TrueLayer/truelayer-woocommerce/readme.dev.txt

 Build the plugin:
 "composer install"
-"npm ci or npm install --only=prod for production"
+"npm ci or npm ci --only=prod for production"